Kong/apiglossary/README.md

 ## Contributing
 *Feedback, suggestions and lively discussion are highly encouraged.*

-Everyone is welcome to contribute through a submitting a pull request, opening an issue or just sharing the project.
+Everyone is welcome to contribute by submitting a pull request, opening an issue or sharing the project.

 Existing terms are located in the `/terms` directory and described using YAML frontmatter & markdown.